Welcome to the website of Romanian-American writer Maria-Cristina Necula

-Step behind opera's glamor with this candid look at life in the lyric universe: reflections, and encounters with great stars and personalities that shape the opera world of today.
-"Indispensable for students of singing and opera lovers alike, and enlightening for those who may not know much about opera."
-(Ramón Vargas)
+Step behind opera's glamor with this candid look at life in the lyric universe: reflections and encounters with great stars and personalities that shape the opera world of today.
+"Necula is one of the writers of today who possess great competence and profound knowledge about the operatic art."
+(Ioan Holender)

 Molière's The School For Wives

 "In translating Molière's 5-act comedy, Maria-Cristina Necula fulfills her mission: to be as faithful to the original as possible, while transferring that fidelity to a contemporary context.
 Maintaining the original's 12-syllable Alexandrine verse and rhyming couplets... she brings this translation into the English language of today."
 (Philippa Wehle)

 The Bliss Delusion Tango

 "... vibrant and rich with a divine and delicious tension between classical form and contemporary feeling.
 This poet, influenced by both European and American culture, reveals to us terrible loss, wondrous discovery, love, disillusionment, faith, cynicism, heavenly joy, and hellish despair..."
 (Yeshe Gyamtso)

 From Ban Ki-moon to Daniel Barenboim... almost 70 great decision-makers, role-players and innovators of the whole world share visions of “their Europe”.
 A surprising mosaic, enhanced by previously unpublished and unusual maps whose pertinent features illuminate today's realities; maps that often have more to say than long analyses.

 Rose petal jam...
 The pink, shimmery, quivering, transparent, silky substance in my teaspoon, dotted with translucent fragments of veined veils, the petals themselves...
 A taste,…

 The hands of blue time united into the mast of a sailboat.
 And I was captain on that deck of shadows, at the helm, I too a shadow resisting impermanence, asking: is all or any of…